 There are a number of reasons investors choose to reinvest their dividends through a Dividend Reinvestment Plan, and several reasons companies choose to offer them.

-• Discounted Rate: Discounts on DRIP shares can be anywhere from 1% to 10%.
-Investors can also purchase fractional shares through DRIPS.
-This is useful because dividends payments may not be enough to buy an entire share of the stock.
+• Discounted Price: Discounts on DRIP shares can be anywhere from 1% to 10%.
+Investors can also purchase fractional shares through DRIPs, as noted above.
+This is useful because dividend payments may not be enough to buy an entire share of the stock.

 • Automated Purchases: Investors can set up automatic reinvestment of their dividends into DRIP shares so they don’t even have to think about it after the initial set up.